pUrGe12/TerminAI/Phase one/README.md

 - [x] It will then wait for their feedback.
 The feedback will include, `system_bool`, `extraction_model_function`, `extraction_model_summary` for the current prompt.

-- [ ] It will then add the feedback along with the current prompt to the database for future history implementation.
+- [x] It will then add the feedback along with the current prompt to the database for future history implementation.

->[!TIP]
-> Haven't tested this yet

-- [ ] The extraction models will recieve the broadcast and start acting.
+- [x] The extraction models will recieve the broadcast and start acting.

->[!TIP]
-> Haven't tested this yet

 - [x] They will have 2 models running, one detects if the extraction that this file is going to do is what the prompt demands or not, and the other will actually perform.
 - [x] The extraction performed outputs a json object that includes `model name` (so, we know what it was trying to do), some other important values.
 We'll leave it upto the model to detemine what `important` things it wants to include in the json.

->[!TIP]
-> Haven't tested this yet

-- [ ] After having generated the json, we broadcast this json to the breakout.
+- [x] After having generated the json, we broadcast this json to the breakout.
-- [ ] We also provide the feedback features to the sequencer again.
+- [x] We also provide the feedback features to the sequencer again.